 Yet while that would point to another likely retest of the 170.50-.00 support with minor interim congestion in the 172.50 area, we had already noted quite a bit would likely depend on the overall path of the US EQUITIES.
-And the BUND has responded well to the US EQUITIES weakness, with the DECEMBER BUND FUTURE having been inclined to push up for another rally near the 175.00-.50 area in the context of weaker US EQUITIES.
+And the BUND has responded well to the US EQUITIES weakness, with the DECEMBER BUND FUTURE having been inclined to push up for another rally near the 175.00-.50 area in that context.